k-kahraman/hotel-application/README.md

 # Hotel Reservation App
 - Everything you see inside the Application written in pure Java and Designed by me.
 - You can check out JavaDocs generated for documentation.
-- IMPORTANT: Project seems to be HTML heavy that is because of JavaDocs!

 ## Main Components